-More than three years ago, my husband and I bought an 1890 Victorian disaster with the intention of restoring it ourselves.
+More than three years ago.
+My husband and I bought an 1890 Victorian disaster with the intention of restoring it ourselves.
 I fell in love with the house before we even got in the front door.
 I loved the wraparound porch.
-I loved the giant, ornate hinges.
+Also, I loved the giant, ornate hinges.
 I even loved the crazy mess and decay.

 My enthusiasm for our new house was matched only by my failure to understand true DIY.
 Prior to the move, I had never experienced any kind of intense house project.
 I had no concept of the sheer avalanche of what we had signed up for.

-If that sounds fun to you, here are eight things to consider before you and your partner commit your nights and weekends ad infinitum to a house that needs more than a little work.
+If that sounds fun to you.
+Here are eight things to consider before you and your partner commit your nights and weekends.
+Also, infinitum to a house that needs more than a little work.

 Whatever your relationship is like now is exactly what your project will be like.
 Except you will both be on fire.
 If you communicate calmly and kindly while you are in flames, you’ll be fine.

-Sometime in the first six months, you are going to regret your decision in one way or another.
-When the construction has eaten your house, and your life and your sanity, and when you've gotten used to climbing over a toilet in your foyer, you are going to look around in despair and wonder why you ever thought you wanted to do this.
+Sometime in the first six months.
+You are going to regret your decision in one way or another.
+When the construction has eaten your house.
+Also, your life and your sanity, and when you've gotten used to climbing over a toilet in your foyer.
+You are going to look around in despair and wonder why you ever thought you wanted to do this.
 That regret will be temporary, but it is nerve-racking to question uprooting your entire life after it's too late.

 Your house project will not be a form of entertainment.
 It’s a second job.
 A job you cannot leave or go home from.
 It’s more like a second life.
 Dreaming and planning are great.
 It’s one of the best parts — aside from being finished.
 But if at any point you or your partner says, "This will be fun!," You should stop right there.
 There are only 10 people on the planet who would define living in a construction site as fun.
 Chances are, you are not one of them.